 King David also had trouble keeping his hands to himself when he spotted Bathsheba bathing one day.
 Though they were both already married, he immediately sent for her so he could be intimate with her.
 A few months later, she sends word to him that she is pregnant, and David instantly starts plotting her husband’s death.

 It seems the Greeks had their definition of eros correct.
 It can be a very dangerous thing.

 Philia – “Affectionate Love”

-All love is affectionate in some manner, but philia love is one that doesn’t involve any passion or sexual impulse.
-It’s more like love between good friends or goodwill between you and someone you respect or admire.
+All love is affectionate in some manner, but philia love is one that does not involve any passion or sexual impulse.
+It is more like love between good friends or goodwill between you and someone you respect or admire.